Which of the following best describes the difference between inst... | Study Prep in Pearson+

 D

-Instantaneous speed is the speed of an object at a specific moment in time, while average speed is calculated over a time interval as .
+Average velocity is the velocity at a single instant, while instantaneous velocity is calculated over a time interval.

 Verified step by step guidance